Observers' Guide to the Civil Service Commission

-Although many people make no distinction between the Department of Civil Service (DCS) and the Civil Service Commission (CSC), each maintains its own independent identity and functions.
+Although many people make no distinction between the Department of Civil Service and the State Civil Service Commission (the Commission), each maintains its own independent identity and functions.

 Functions of the Commission

-While general authority and responsibility for administration of the New York State Civil Service Law (CSL) is vested in the DCS, the CSC retains broad merit system oversight responsibilities for both State and local government.
+While general authority and responsibility for administration of the New York State Civil Service Law (CSL) is vested in the Department of Civil Service, the Commission retains broad merit system oversight responsibilities for both State and local government.
 The functions of the Commission can be divided into three categories:

 - Quasi-Legislative Authority

-- The Commission promulgates rules and regulations for the classified service (this includes the Rules for the Classified Service and the Commission's Regulations).
-The "quasi-legislative" function embraces many of the Commission's executive decisions (see Section 1, "Executive Items," below).
+- The Commission promulgates rules and regulations for the classified service.
+This includes the Rules for the Classified Service and the Commission's Regulations.
+The "quasi-legislative" function embraces many of the Commission's executive decisions (see Section 3, "Executive Items," below).
 Executive actions include defining the scope of the competitive examination program through the jurisdictional classification process.

 - Appellate Authority

-- The CSC can hear appeals in disciplinary cases for employees not covered by contract; appeals regarding involuntary leaves of absence; appeals from examination ratings; and appeals from actions of the President of the Commission, acting as the head of the DCS.
-The CSC also reviews appeals from determinations of the Director of Classification and Compensation.
+- The Commission can hear appeals in disciplinary cases for employees not covered by contract; appeals regarding involuntary leaves of absence; appeals from examination ratings; and appeals from actions of the President of the Commission, acting as the head of the Department of Civil Service.
+The Commission also reviews appeals from determinations of the Director of Classification and Compensation.

 - Investigative Authority

-- The CSC can investigate any matter concerning the enforcement and effect of the Civil Service Law or Rules.
+- The Commission can investigate any matter concerning the enforcement and effect of the CSL or rules.

 Composition of the Commission